-A. Throughput is the total number of packets received by the destination.

-B. End to End Delay is the average end to end delay of data packets from senders to receivers.

-C. Media Access Delay is the media transfer delay for multimedia and real time traffics' data packets from senders to receivers.

-D. Packet delivery ratio (PDR) is ratio between the number of packets received by the TCP sink at the final destination and number of packets generated by the traffic sources.
-Moreover, it is the ratio of the number of data packets received by the destination node to the number of data packets sent by the source mobile node [4].
+- Throughput is the total number of packets received by the destination. - B. End to End Delay is the average end to end delay of data packets from senders to receivers. - C. Media Access Delay is the media transfer delay for multimedia and real time traffics' data packets from senders to receivers. - D. Packet delivery ratio (PDR) is ratio between the number of packets received by the TCP sink at the final destination and number of packets generated by the traffic sources.
+Moreover, it is the ratio of the number of data packets received by the destination node to the number of data packets sent by the source node [4]. - E. Routing load specifies the load over communications links for traffic flow.